Tilted plane focus: Limits to focus in imaging

 Focus is relative to spatial depth.
 Selective focus in photography is usually associated with depth of field.
 A pinhole camera generates an image of infinite relative focus, from a point just outside the camera opening out to infinity.
 Lenses focus more selectively so that, for objects near the lens, the distance between lens and sensor or film is increased and is shortened for more distant objects, to a point beyond which all is in focus.
 In telephoto lenses this point may be tens or hundreds of metres from the camera.
 Wide-angle lenses distinguish differences in depth only up to a short distance, beyond which all is in focus.

 Depth of field

 Depth of field is an effect that permits bringing objects into focus at varying distances from the camera, and at varying depth between each other, into the field of view.
 A short lens, as explained above, will bring objects into focus that are relatively close to the camera, but it will also keep focus at greater distances between objects.
 A telephoto lens will be very shallow in its gamut of focus.

 Reducing the size of the aperture of the lens deepens the focus.
-At a pinhole size this will increase in effect, though the closer the objects are to the camera, the shorter the distance between focussed objects.
+At a pinhole size this will increase in effect, though the closer the objects are to the camera, the shorter the distance between focused objects.